 - In the period from 2016 to 2020 the camera market will shrink down to a maximum of 25% of the numbers of 2015.

 - And this optimistic view will (at least for Europe) only materialize, if the politicians can restore order and safety in the streets again.

-- In September 2016 the president of the German Photoindustry stated quite clearly in an interview to the Photokina, where the future of the industry will be: Cars, Security / Surveilance, Smart Home, Medicine, Virtual Reality, Video, Imaging as an Event etc. - The classic photography, that we have known for the last two hundred years, is getting out of focus. - Thus, the photo industries can and will do without the photographers.
+- In September 2016 the president of the German Photoindustry stated quite clearly in an interview to the photokina, where the future of the industry will be: Cars, Security / Surveillance, Smart Home, Medicine, Virtual Reality, Video, Imaging as an Event etc. - The classic photography, that we have known for the last two hundred years, is getting out of focus. - Thus, the photo industries can and will do without the photographers.